• Reading

 Learning about Solar Energy with Kids

 The sun is a pretty amazing and powerful bundle of energy.
-It can turn your skin pink if you do not protect yourselves, it can make fabric color lighter if left on the clothes line too long, it heats things up, and it can even power homes.
+It can turn your skin pink if you do not protect yourselves, it can make fabric color lighter if left on the clothesline too long, it heats things up, and it can even power homes.

-If you are a follower of our blog, you will know that we are dedicated to raising thoughtful, informed, happy children.
+We are dedicated to raising thoughtful, informed, happy children.
 We love gardening, eating healthy, being active and playing outside.

 Several years ago, my husband and I (Amanda) made a choice to “go solar” to not only harvest this powerful, renewable energy source, but also to make an investment in our environment to hopefully help make the world a better place for our children as they grow up.